jamesdfrearson/plex-telegram-notifier/README.md

 Run `npm start`.

 Within Plex, go to Settings > Webhooks and add this server (with the chosen port) to the Webhooks list - example: `http://localhost:5000`.
 Webhooks are ran from the server which is running Plex.

+## Docker

+You can also run this project within docker, simply set up your `.env` file as documented above, and then run `docker compose up -d` or `docker-compose up -d` (depending on which version of Docker you're using).